Medically reviewed by Aimee Paik, MD

-It’s 2019, and hunting around on the internet for answers to your skin woes is second nature to skincare addicts everywhere.
+Hunting around on the internet for answers to your skin woes is second nature to skincare addicts everywhere.
 However, sometimes you need to go straight to the source for the best information.
-Dr. Aimee Paik, Apostrophe’s medical director and one of our founding dermatologists, knows her stuff when it comes to maintaining a youthful glow.
+Dr. Aimee Paik, Apostrophe’s medical director and board-certified dermatologist, knows her stuff when it comes to maintaining a youthful glow.
 Luckily for us, she’s created a guide on all things aging and explains why retinoids are key to keeping your skin radiant as you get older.
 Read on to learn more!

 Before you can stop skin damage, you have to know what causes it.
 There are three main causes of skin “aging:” sun exposure, smoking, and time.

 Smoking leads to the same damaging effects as UV exposure.
-Reactive oxygen species (ROS) produced from tobacco smoke are chemically active substances that and lead to wrinkles and blackheads.
+Reactive oxygen species (ROS) produced from tobacco smoke are chemically active substances that damage the skin and lead to wrinkles and blackheads.